 One of FWRM’s biggest accomplishments has been leading the coalition behind the successful lobby for Fiji’s Family Law Act (FLA) 2003.
 The FLA marked ground breaking legislative reform in the Pacific, with attention to compliance with CEDAW.

-Since 2004, there have been key policy and legislatives changes in Fiji that promote women’s rights or criminalise domestic violence.
-These include: Fiji Police Force No Drop Policy; abolishment of the Law of Corroboration in Sexual Offence, review of the Penal Code, Sentencing Act and Criminal Procedure Code, Domestic Violence Decree, Criminal Procedure Code Decree, Crimes Decree, Child Welfare Decree, Family Law Act Amendment Decree recognising de facto (opposite sex only) relationship.
+Since 2004, there have been key policy and legislative changes in Fiji which promote women’s rights or criminalise domestic violence.
+These include: Fiji Police Force No Drop Policy; abolishment of the Law of Corroboration in Sexual Offence, review of the Penal Code, Sentencing Act and Criminal Procedure Code, Domestic Violence Act, Criminal Procedure Code Act, Crimes Act, Child Welfare Act, Family Law Act Amendment Act recognising de facto (opposite sex only) relationship.

 Whilst equality between men and women is guaranteed in the Constitution, inadequate laws and loopholes in legislative frameworks, poor enforcement and vast implementation gaps make these constitutional guarantees hollow promises, having little impact on the day to day lives of women.